TunnelBear/tunnelbear-blocker/README.md

 ## Developers
 To compile TunnelBear Blocker from source:

-1. Install `npm` if you don't have it yet.
+1. Install `npm` if you don't have it yet
 1. Run `npm install`
-1. `bash tools/make-chromium.sh`
+1. Run `bash tunnelbear/tools/make-chromium.sh` or `bash tunnelbear/tools/make-firefox.sh` for the platform that you want to build for

 ***